-1. Any person who takes a paper regularly from the pest-office-whether directed to his name or another's, or whether he has subscribed or not-is responsible for the payment.
+1. Any person who takes a paper regularly from the set-office-whether directed to his name or another's, or post office-whether directed to are Danie of marked whether he has subscribed or not-is responsible for the payment.

-2. If any person orders his paper discontinued, he must say all arrearses, or the publisher may continue to send b, natil payment is made, and collect the whole amount- weather the paper is taken from the office or not.
+If any person orders his paper discontinged, be must ay all arrearages, or the publisher may continue to send b, actil payment is made, and coffect the while amount-whether the paper is taken from the office or not.

-2. The courts have decided that refusing to take news-papers and periodicals from the post-office, or removing and leaving them uncalled for, is prima facie evidence of intentional fraud.
+1. The courts have decided that refusing to take news papers and periodicals from the post-office, or removing and leaving them uncalled for, is prima facis evidence of intentional frand.

-In making remittances for subscription, always procure a graft on New York, or Post-Orrion Monry Onnen, if persible.
-When neither of these can be procured, send the money, but always in a Registered Letter.
-The regis-tration fee has been reduced to fifteen cants, and the present registration system has been found, by the postal mathematics, to be virtually an absolute protection against lesses by mail.
-Art.
-Post-masters are obliged to register betters when requested to do so.

-the first payment in advance.
+in making remittances for subscription, always procure a draft on New York, or Post-Orrice Monky Onnes, if possible.
+When neither of these can be procured, send the money, bat always is a Resistered Letter.
+The regis-vation fee has been reduced to filteen cents, and the present registration system has been found, by the postal mathematics, to be virtually an absolute projection against issues by mail.
+A.L.
+Post masters are obliged to register letters when requested to do so.
+By Those sending money to this office for the Journ'at. should be careful to state whether it be for a reneration subscription, and write all proper name?
+Notable by the publisher for their discontinuance, and until pay-ment of all arrearages is made, as required by law.
+No names subscription advance he first payment in advance.

-LOOK TO YOUR SUBSORIPTIONS.
+LOOK TO TOUR PUBACEIPTIONS.

-Subscribers are particularly requested to note the ex-parations of their subscriptions, and to forward what is in office and the subscription further reminder from an address. this office.
+Subscribers are particularly requested to note the ex-prations of their subscriptions, and to forward what is are for the ensuing year, without further reminder from

-Upon the margin of each paper, or upon the wrapper, vill be found a statement of the time to which payment has been made.
+This office.
+Upon the margin of each paper, or upon the wrapper, will be found a statement of the time to which payment has been made.
 For instance, if John Smith has paid to 1 Dec.
-1871, it will be mailed, "J. Smith 1 Dec 1."
-If he has only paid to 1 Dec.
-1870, it will stand thus; "J. Smith 1 Dec 0."
+1871, it will be mailed, "J. Shith 1 Dec 1."
+If he has only paid to, 1 Dec.
+1870, it will stand thus: "J. Smith 1 Dec 0."